matlab-deep-learning/llms-with-matlab/doc/OpenAI.md

 Using the OpenAI API requires an OpenAI API key.
 For information on how to obtain an OpenAI API key, as well as pricing, terms and conditions of use, and information about available models, see the OpenAI documentation at [https://platform.openai.com/docs/overview](https://platform.openai.com/docs/overview).

-To connect to the OpenAI API from MATLAB using LLMs with MATLAB, specify the OpenAI® API key as an environment variable and save it to a file called ".env".
+To connect to the OpenAI API from MATLAB using LLMs with MATLAB, specify the OpenAI® API key as an environment variable named `OPEN_AI_KEY` and save it to a file called ".env".

 ![envExample.png](functions/images/envExample.png)